 When a successful business forays into different parts of the world, it franchises itself i.e. a person buys the organisational business strategy of that company.
 By doing this the franchisor (a company providing its franchise) is able to expand itself into new geographical locations with ease without worrying about the capital.
 In return, the franchise (a person who takes up the franchise) is able to replicate all its prevalent strategies, business model, commodities, and brand.

 The franchisee pays a royalty and licensing fee to the parent company and keeps the rest of the revenue for itself.
 This helps to attract the public in different areas.
 Sometimes the items being provided might change depending on the franchises geographical locations.
 The biggest advantage is that it helps in maintaining uniformity and leads to evolving the brand’s name.

-This is one of the newest and popular type of business models of recent times.
+This is one of the newest and popular successful business models in India of recent times.
 Many successful unicorns are based on this business model.
 This model connects users with providers through a platform, using technology and analytics.
 It basically brings uniformity in payments, service, front-end technology and back-end technology.

 A user can book the service through an app or website and the fulfiller (one who provides and fulfills your demand of service) accepts his request, fulfills his demand and accepts payment through listed portals.
 Ola and Oyo are the best examples of such type of model.
 The reason behind the success is uniformity of service, safety, good customer care and simultaneously boosting up micro-entrepreneurship.

 These different type of business model is visible in OTT (Over the top) providers, where a customer can watch a few entertainment programs for free and have to pay for some exclusive programs.
 Freemium is derived from the word Free+Premium i.e. some services are for free whereas some are not.
 This type of business model is helpful in attracting customers to one platform to make them habituated to its environment.